jhculb/Open-Research-Converter/src/orc/frontend/orc-demo/README.md

 ## License
 This work is licenced under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.de.html), or later.

+## Contributing
+Your suggestions and feedback are welcome.
+Kindly explore project's [GitHub Repository](https://github.com/jhculb/Open-Research-Converter/issues) to report a problem or to open a new issue.

 ## Developers
 - Jack H. Culbert - Lead Developer [ORCID](https://orcid.org/0009-0000-1581-4021) [LinkedIn](https://www.linkedin.com/in/jack-c-2485989a/) [GitHub](https://github.com/jhculb)